Ampio Pharmaceuticals (NYSEAMERICAN:AMPE) Now Covered by StockNews.com

-Investment analysts at StockNews.com initiated coverage on shares of Ampio Pharmaceuticals (NYSEAMERICAN:AMPE – Get Rating) in a research report issued on Saturday.
+Equities research analysts at StockNews.com initiated coverage on shares of Ampio Pharmaceuticals (NYSEAMERICAN:AMPE – Get Rating) in a research report issued to clients and investors on Thursday.
 The brokerage set a “sell” rating on the specialty pharmaceutical company’s stock.

 Ampio Pharmaceuticals Company Profile